Sefirott/sanityblog/README.md

+# Personal Blog

+My personal blog!
+Created with NextJS

+Front-End is done with tailwindcss and Back-End belongs to Sanity CMS.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).